-- 11. Purchase price of ranch calves must be the current fair market value. - 12.
-Commercial Ranch Class Declaration form must be completed and uploaded on 4honline in the area where producer paperwork goes by spring weigh-in. - 13.
-Brand registration and ranch address must be in the Garfield County 4-H Service area. - 14.
-Calf must have been branded in spring of birth year. - 15.
-Cattle must not have been dyed. - 16.
-Cattle must not have been housed in a refrigerated environment. - 17.
+- 12. The purchase price of ranch calves must be the current fair market value. - 13.
+Commercial Ranch Class Declaration form must be completed and uploaded on 4honline in the area where producer paperwork goes by spring weigh-in. - 14.
+Brand registration and ranch address must be in the Garfield County 4-H Service area. - 15.
+The calf must have been branded in spring of birth year. - 16.
+Cattle must not have been dyed. - 17.
+Cattle must not have been housed in a refrigerated environment. - 18.
 There must be a minimum of 4 entries to establish the class at Garfield County Fair.